xapp-project/libadapta/doc/migrating-libhandy-1-4-to-libadapta.md

 ## Use `HdyFlap` Properties for Adding Children Instead of `gtk_container_add()`

 `HdyFlap` provides the `content`, `flap` and `separator` properties that can be used for managing children instead of `GtkContainer` API.
-In Libadwaita [property@Flap:content], [property@Flap:flap] and [property@Flap:separator] are the only way to manage [class@Flap] children.
+In Libadapta [property@Flap:content], [property@Flap:flap] and [property@Flap:separator] are the only way to manage [class@Flap] children.